MohaKhalifa/LR/README.md

  - attributes for git arguments
  - efficiant way to use man in powershell
  - the best approach to master your work as a software engineer is to define the problem, think of a salution, implement and document it, text it and push it, the best advise that you can get at the begginging of your journey, and ofc, make a certification showcasing that you know it, cause you never can assume that what you are doing is public knowledge; cause it's not.
 Finally brag about it on linked in
+ - a responise webpage with event listeners and data fetchers, bg moves with mouse, background with circles with good color.
+ - figma designs and how to make them into the webpage
+ -  get framework. apply js fr,